 We are often socialized to seek answers, knowledge or permission from the outside, whether that consists of a family member, an authority figure, or a value system.
 What possibilities are available to a person, when they practice referencing from their own experience first?
 For some, this might look like forming an ability to shape and maintain boundaries, or an increased sense of agency, confidence, and self-worth.

 Somatic therapy is a relational modality that is informed by the body's innate intelligence and plasticity (capacity to grow and change).
-My approach to therapy begins with growing a relational foundation of trust, meeting the client wherever they are, and gradually incorporating body-based somatic-emotional exercises.
-Over time, these exercises can support a person from engaging in unconscious behaviors and patterns, to consciously exploring different possibilities that they are happier with.
-This method is referred to as Voluntary Muscular Effort or VME in Formative Psychology.
+My approach to therapy begins with growing a relational foundation of trust, meeting the client wherever they are, and gradually incorporating body-based somatic-emotional exercises and Socratic questions.
+Over time, this can can support a person from engaging in unconscious behaviors and patterns, to consciously exploring different possibilities that they are happier with.

 Couples & Relationship Therapy